Ixodes holocyclus: Overview

 The life cycle of Ixodes holocyclus consists of four stages: egg, larva, nymph, adult.
-Ixodes holocyclus requires three hosts to complete its life cycle; thus it is a 'three-host tick'.
+Ixodes holocyclus requires three hosts to complete its life cycle, thus it is a "three-host tick".
 Ticks hatch as six-legged larvae after an incubation period of 40 to 60 days.
 Larvae search for a blood meal from a host, feed for four to six days, then drop from the host and moult to become an eight-legged nymph.
 Nymphs require a second blood meal before they can moult again to become an adult.
 Female adults then require a further blood meal of up to ten days before dropping off to lay up to 3000 eggs in leaf litter.
 Male adults will search for females on the host for mating, and to parasitise the females for blood meals.
-This life cycle takes around a year to complete (average 365 days, minimum 135 days, maximum 437 days).
+That life cycle takes around a year to complete, with minimum being 135 days, and the maximum 437 days.

-To find a host, ticks 'quest', climbing onto vegetation and waving forelegs slowly until a host comes within reach.
+To find a host, ticks "quest", climbing onto vegetation and waving forelegs slowly until a host comes within reach.
 When on the host, they may not attack immediately, but wander for up to two hours until attaching on the back of the host's head or behind an ear.
-Certain chemicals, such as carbon dioxide (hence the use of 'dry ice' baits), as well as heat and movement, serve as stimuli during the questing behaviour.
+Certain chemicals, such as carbon dioxide (hence the use of "dry ice" baits), as well as heat and movement, serve as stimuli during the questing behaviour.

 Both female and male ticks quest for a host, but for different reasons.
 The female quests for a blood meal, the male to search the host for a female tick in order to mate and feed from her.
-Males may parasitise female ticks by piercing their cuticles with their mouth parts to feed on the haemolymph; up to four males have been found feeding on one female tick.
+Males may parasitise female ticks by piercing their cuticles with their mouth parts to feed on the haemolymph, and up to four males have been found feeding on one female tick.
 Adult male ticks rarely blood-feed on a host.
 The outside surface, or cuticle, of hard ticks grows to accommodate the large volume of blood ingested, which, in adult ticks, may be anywhere from 200 to 600 times their unfed body weight.
 When a tick is fully engorged it is said to be replete.

 Egg

-Adult females lay large numbers of eggs (between 2000 and 6000) in leaf and branch litter, under the scaly or fibrous bark of certain trees and shrubs, or in dense fine foliage near the tips of branches.
-They use a wax-like substance to make a cohesive mass of eggs and attach these at the selected site.
-A small fraction of the eggs survive and hatch to larvae after 40–110 days incubation.
-Development occurs with suitable warmth and high humidity (e.g., in moist leaf litter).
+Adult females lay between 2000 and 6000 eggs in leaf and branch litter, under the scaly or fibrous bark of certain trees and shrubs, or in dense fine foliage near the tips of branches.
+They use a wax-like substance to make a cohesive mass of eggs and attach them at the selected site.
+After 40–110 days incubation, a small fraction of the eggs survive and hatch to larvae.
+Development occurs with suitable warmth and high humidity (e.g. in moist leaf litter).